 Q: Which lights should I turn off or dim?

 A: As many lights as possible in rural, residential, and commercial buildings; we are interested in reducing overall light emission.
 However, all nonessential and decorative lighting near the tops of buildings should be prioritized.
-Lights Out Texas endorses these guidelines from our partners in Chicago, New York, and other cities in North America:
+Our pilot campaign Lights Out Texas endorses these guidelines from our partners in Chicago, New York, and other cities in North America:

 Extinguish or dim: